For the first time I have to get a special power of attorney at Philippine Consulate General in Calgary.

 Office hours: 9am to 4pm

-It wouldn’t matter to figure out when is the best time to go unless you book an appointment to renew the Philippine passport.
+It wouldn’t matter to figure out when is the best time to go unless you book an appointment to renew the Philippine passport in Calgary.

 Any time is the best time.
 I observed that everyone is comfortable and patiently waiting for their turn.